On Structured Filtering-Clustering: Global Error Bound and Optimal First-Order Algorithms: Preliminaries

-Compared to the primal form of the filtering-clustering problems in~\eqref{prob:filter}, the filtering-clustering problems in the dual form~\eqref{prob:dual-filter} have a special structure.
-In particular, $f^*$ is a strongly convex and gradient Lipschitz function and $B_\infty(\lambda)$ is a simple and bounded polyhedral set with efficient projection.
-In the sequel, we demonstrate that this dual form is particularly useful for developing a class of efficient first-order gradient-type optimization algorithms to solve structured filtering-clustering problems.
+Notably, the above dual filtering-clustering model is amenable to structure analysis and algorithmic design.
+Indeed, $f^\star$ is a smooth and strongly convex function and $\BB_q$ is a structured and bounded convex set with efficient projection when $q = 1, 2, +\infty$.
+In the sequel, we demonstrate that a global error bound condition is satisfied for the dual filtering-clustering model in Eq.~\eqref{prob:dual-main}, making it possible to develop a class of first-order optimization algorithms with desirable convergence guarantee in different settings.